djaiswal/Penman_Monteith/README.md

     ```
 2. Download NetCDF files and set up directories as described in each section.

 ## II.
-Calculate Daily Net radiation
+Calculate Daily Net radiation (Optional : Do this if only net radiation files have to be generated)
 `calculate_elevation.py`
 This script is used to replicate values of elevation for time steps specified by the user.
 The new values are saved in new NetCDF file named elevation_data_for_<timesteps>_days.nc.